 - The policy does not apply to graduate students or students pursuing a second bachelor’s degree.

-- Grades of “D+” or less which were earned six years or more prior to the petition date will not be computed in the grade point average.
+- Grades of “D+” or lower earned six years or more prior to the academic renewal date will not be computed in the GPA.

 - Academic requirements may not be satisfied by courses to which academic renewal has been applied.

-- Hours not used for grade point average purposes are not used to satisfy total and upper division credit hour requirements.
+- Hours not used for GPA purposes are not used to satisfy total and upper division credit hour requirements.

 - The Academic Renewal Policy will apply only to courses taken at Weber State University.

-- Only the calculation of a student’s grade point average (and total Earned Hours, if applicable) will be affected by this policy.
+- Only the calculation of a student’s GPA and earned hours will be affected by this policy.

-- This policy applies to WSU GPA calculation only.
-A student’s GPA when transferring or applying for graduate/professional schools will be calculated according to the policy of that institution, i.e. the receiving institution may average the grades or use the original grades.
+- This policy applies to GPA calculation at Weber State University only.
+A student’s GPA when transferring or applying for graduate/professional schools will be calculated according to the policy of the receiving institution, i.e., the receiving institution may include the original grades in GPA calculation.

-- Courses qualifying for Academic Renewal still show up on Weber State University transcripts, but with an “R” in front of the original grade signifying that the course is no longer counting towards GPA or credit hours.
+- Courses qualifying for Academic Renewal are not removed from a students' transcripts, but are notated with an “R” in front of the original grade to indicate that the courses are no longer included in the calculation of GPA or earned hours.

 International students should consult with the International Student Scholar Center prior to inquiring about Academic Renewals as it may impact F-1 / J-1 status.
 If you have questions regarding Academic Renewal please contact the Records Office at firstname.lastname@example.org or 801-626-6100.
 Click on the button below to download the fillable form, then submit the completed application to email@example.com through your Weber email.